I play by my own rules.

 --> If your district, school, or class is in a contest, I will vote once for your school - IF I get a chance to look through other submissions.
 I will not retweet your request, unless followers can see ALL the entries.
 Why these rules for myself?
 Because I used to not have so many followers.
 I used to not be so "popular" on Twitter.
 I don't think contests should be won because of the person's popularity or connections.
 Background story: I didn't win a karaoke contest one night in Fox Lake, IL, because I only brought my husband and parents.
 I didn't know it was decided by popularity vote!
 I did win a Parrot Bay hat...
 (That's right.
 I sing.
 Martina McBride and Dixie Chicks, Baby.)

 --> If someone tags me in a tweet about their Donors Choose project, I do not retweet those, either.
 I feel I am tagged because I have many followers, and I don't think that's fair to those who are not even ON Twitter (yet).
 There are many educators at very low-income schools that do not know about the benefits of being connected on Twitter, yet they need just as much (or more) help than those who are.
 When I go to Donors Choose, I look for schools in the less-fortunate area near where I was raised, and am very selective as to where I donate.
-I imagine donating is very personal for many people, so I will not retweet requests, nor will I put my own requests out there.
-I understand those who do; I just choose not to share.
+I am also selective when it comes to donating to other organizations - I do my research to see where the money goes I imagine donating is very personal for many people, so I will not retweet requests, nor will I put my own requests out there.
+I understand those who do; I just choose not to share in my Twitter stream.
 (Added in September of 2018 - I sometimes feel I've gotten more requests for Donors Choose projects since I published Shift This.
 Just because I do happen to have published a book doesn't mean I have bags of money to share.
-Giving to charities is a very personal thing, and I have my own favorites for various reasons.)
+Giving to charities is a very personal thing, and I have my own favorites for various reasons.
+Added in 2019 - #clearthelist brings to the front the discussion of equity...)

 --> Very rarely do I join a chat at 8pm or later.
 Another of my rules for shutting off tech - I don't sleep well if my brain is too engaged after 8pm.
 I've missed many #GeniusHour chats as a result, so I catch the archives.
 My own state has an #ILEdChat at 9pm - I'll never make that one, as that's when I head to bed.
 Seriously!
 I take care of myself by heading to bed at a time that helps me stay healthy.
 No one wants to see me crabby.